-Born and raised — and now raising his own family — in Sicily, Alfio Di Mauro weaves his passion for southern Italy into every tour he leads.
+Born and raised — and now raising his own family — in Sicily, Alfio weaves his passion for southern Italy into every tour he leads.
 He is also a born storyteller, as our interview shows…

 What was it like growing up in Sicily, and how would that be different from being raised in, say, Florence or Rome?